CraftTweaker/CraftTweaker-Documentation/docs_exported/1.16/zensummoning/docs/mods/zensummoning/SummoningInfo.md

 :::group{name=create}

-Creates a new SummoningInfo with default values. <br />  See other methods for adding more customization. <br />  <br />  Same as constructor.
+Creates a new SummoningInfo with default values. <br />  See other methods for adding more customization. <br />  <p> <br />  Same as constructor.

 Returns: new info
 Return Type: [SummoningInfo](/mods/zensummoning/SummoningInfo)